-• Intel VT-d Feature
+• Intel(R) VT-d Feature

 Descriptions: Intel VT-d stands for Intel Virtualization Technology for Directed I/O. When enabled, a VMM can utilize the platform infrastructure for I/O virtualization.
+This setting should be set to Disabled to prevent security risks if the operating system does not support a VMM.